hpc-carpentry/hpc-chapel/episodes/03-ranges-arrays.md

-const x = 50;                   // row number of the desired position const y = 50;                   // column number of the desired position const tolerance = 0.0001;       // smallest difference in temperature that would be accepted before stopping const outputFrequency = 20: int;   // the temperature will be printed every outputFrequency iterations
+const x = 50;                   // row number of the desired position const y = 50;                   // column number of the desired position const tolerance = 0.0001;       // smallest difference in temperature that would be accepted before stopping const outputFrequency: int = 20;   // the temperature will be printed every outputFrequency iterations

 // this is our "plate"
 var temp: [0..rows+1, 0..cols+1] real = 25;